robertbraeutigam/scan/README.md

 ## Functional Goals

-The protocol is specifically created and tested to support a wide-range of possible use-cases:
+The protocol is specifically created to support a wide-range of possible use-cases:

 - *Home automation use-cases*.
 Having a wide array of sensors, devices and controls controlling each other, possibly including everything from doors, windows, lights to audio or video feeds.
+- *Building control*.
+Controlling access, security cameras, doors, windows, AC, etc.
 - *Automotive*.
 Controlling actuators, servos with feedback in a closed system.
 - *Marine*.
 Controlling all functions of a boat, including gps, plotters, lights, engines, video surveillance in one standardized yet extensible, 3rd party friendly way.

-*Problem statement*: All of these do have "standardized" protocols already, but these are not DIY friendly.
-They are not open, require codes or ids that need to be agreed upon by all parties, they are not secure, some require third parties such as central servers to be in the loop, they do not interact with each other and despite standardization even devices using the same protocol can't sometimes interact if they are from different vendors with no way for the end-user to correct this.

 ## Non-Functional Goals

 The main considerations driving the design of this protocol:

 - **Security first**!
-State-of-the-art end-to-end encryption, perfect forward secrecy, no hardcoded defaults, per-device distributed authorization, etc., without complex certificate management, central servers, authority nor any third-party involvement.
+State-of-the-art end-to-end peer-to-peer encryption, perfect forward secrecy, no hardcoded defaults, per-device distributed authorization, etc., without complex certificate management, central servers, authority nor any third-party involvement.
-- **Minimal effort** implementations.
-The effort to implement compatible devices should be linear to the extent of features the device will support.
-I.e. simple devices (like a Light source or a Button) should be almost no effort to implement, while more complicated devices may require more thorough analysis and design.
-- **Driven by individuals**, not industry.
-I.e. does not have to support complicated use-cases which are almost never used, or used only because of historical reasons.
 - **DIY** friendly.
 No proprietary components, processes or certification requirements.
 No central registries.
   A private individual should be able to easily create a compatible device completely independently, which can then be used by any end-user to its full extent and be combined with any